 “Art Alive” has been part of my life and my family’s life for several decades.
 I first got involved way back when I was still a florist.
 No matter how busy I got, this is one community project I’ve always enjoyed and will always make time for it.

 “Art Alive” is now in its 37th year.
 Local and national floral designers create their own floral interpretations of artworks from the Museum for “Art Alive” every year.
 There will be more than 100 floral displays of art masterpieces, and a whole weekend of flower-filled activities and events.
 For me it’s the perfect intersection of nature and art.… Read More

 Easter came a little earlier than expected for Good Earth Plant Company, and for residents of the Alpha Square Apartment complex.

 Eco-Warrior Jim Mumford and daughter Allie Mumford delivered orchids and bromeliads to residents to brighten their homes.
 They were enthusiastically received with many smiles.

 Good Earth Plant Company also provided orchids to the San Diego Blood Bank as a donor premium.
 We received wonderful responses.
 If an orchid or bromeliad can convince someone to donate the gift of life, we are all for it.
-You can contact the San Diego Blood Bank to learn whether you are eligible to donate (most healthy adults are!) and schedule your appoint.… Read More
+You can contact the San Diego Blood Bank to learn whether you are eligible to donate (most healthy adults are!)… Read More

 When I found out this Saturday, May 6 is officially the 13th annual “World Naked Gardening Day,” of course I laughed.
 Come on, who wouldn’t?